ouspg/CryptoCourse/Week6Exercises/README.md

 ## Task 1: RSA encryption and signatures with OpenSSL ##

 In this task you need to encrypt and sign a message with RSA.
 The [OpenSSL Cookbook](https://www.feistyduck.com/library/openssl-cookbook/online/ch-openssl.html) may be helpful in this task.
 You can also find more concise presentations  on who to do this on the command line with the help of your favorite search engine.
-The command most useful here is '''rsautl'''.
+The command most useful here is 'rsautl'.

 **1.1** Generate an RSA key of suitable length OR use one that you have previously generated.
 Generate a message and encrypt it using the public key.
 > Provide the key and the message as your answer.
 Also show the commands that you used to encrypt the message.